Timeline

 1873 – Epiphone begins in Smyrna, Ottoman Empire

 1873 – C.F.
 Martin, Sr. passes away and C.F.
 Jr. takes command.
-Sales records of the 00 guitar begin to appear on the books
+Sales records for 00 guitar appear.

 1875 – Thomas Organ Company founded by Canadian Edward G. Thomas in Woodstock, Ontario